Before you begin

 You can cut the female end off a longer single-wall pipe and insert the top of the telescoping pipe inside of it to make a longer telescoping section.

 Your pipe boot is critical to keeping water from penetrating your roof.
 A properly installed pipe boot or flashing should provide decades of reliable service.

 A high-temperature silicone pipe boot is an ideal choice for flashing a non-porous roofing material like metal or rubber.
 For installation in a vehicle, the flexible seal of a pipe boot handles even severe bumps and vibrations without compromising its seal.

 Pipe boots are generally not compatible with porous roofing materials like asphalt or cedar shingles, or slate or tile roofs, but those types of materials are typically not used on vehicles.

 Ensure that the underside of your pipe boot flange (the surface that will touch the roof) and the top of your roof where the flange will sit are clean and dry.
 Consult the directions on your roofing sealant and the weather report to ensure that conditions will allow it to properly cure (i.e. not too cold, and not raining until the cure is complete).

 The boot flange needs to tightly conform to the surface of the roof.
 Fasten from the center outward, and avoid stretching or pinching the boot while fastening.
-If installing on a corrugated roof, ensure you have a fastener at the belly of each corrugation.
-If installing over a seam on a standing seam roof cannot be avoided, pay special attention to the area up and over the seam to ensure that the boot flange is properly bent and secured to tightly conform to the seam.
+If installing on a corrugated roof, ensure you have a fastener at the belly of each corrugation to prevent the boot from pulling away from the low spot.

 Seal around the perimeter of the pipe boot flange, and over top of each of the fasteners.
 Remove any excess sealant.